henrygd/semaphore/readme.md

 [![File Size][size-image]](https://github.com/henrygd/semaphore/blob/main/dist/index.min.js) [![MIT license][license-image]][license-url] [![JSR Score 100%](https://jsr.io/badges/@henrygd/semaphore/score)](https://jsr.io/@henrygd/semaphore)

-The fastest inline semaphores and mutexes in javascript.
-See [comparisons and benchmarks](#comparisons-and-benchmarks) below.
+The fastest javascript inline semaphores and mutexes.
+See [comparisons and benchmarks](#comparisons-and-benchmarks).

 A semaphore is used to control access to a shared resource among multiple async tasks.
 For example: writing to a cache / database / file.
 It can also be used more generally to limit the number of concurrent executions of async jobs.